hrubymar10/goofy/README.md

 gulp
 ```

-You can modify Goofy's `Info.plist` and enter a string value for `GoofyJavaScriptURL` to load the JavaScript from a different URL.
+You can modify GoofySwift's `Info.plist` and enter a string value for `GoofyJavaScriptURL` to load the JavaScript from a different URL.